A few years ago, social media was the next big thing for news publishers and media distribution companies.

 Privacy concerns diminish confidence in social

-Media companies aren’t the only ones losing trust because of social media: Facebook itself is suffering the consequences of its practices.
+Media companies aren’t the only ones who have lost user trust at the hands of social platforms: Facebook itself is suffering the consequences of its practices.

-Even companies like Space X, Tesla, and Playboy deleted their Facebook accounts in solidarity with users.
+Privacy concerns born of the Cambridge Analytica scandal, which made its way into mainstream media in March of 2018, lead to nearly 1 in 10 people in the U.S. reportedly deleting their Facebook.
+Major corporations like Space X, Tesla, and Playboy also deleted their Facebook accounts as a show of solidarity with users.
 As Playboy said in a statement, “There are more than 25 million fans who engage with Playboy via our various Facebook pages and we do not want to be complicit in exposing them to the reported practices.”

 Changing algorithms upset reach

-One of the biggest upsets for media outlets is social media’s lack of reliability.
+One of the biggest upsets for digital media organizations is social media’s lack of reliability.

-Over the years, changes to algorithms on social platforms like Facebook have meant that publishers were reaching less and less of their readers organically.
-With each update, media organizations had to adjust their social media strategy in the hopes of maintaining their reach, many even attempting to fight back by making a direct plea to audiences.
+Over the years, changes to algorithms on social platforms like Facebook have resulted in brands reaching less and less of their audience organically.
+With each update, media companies have had to adjust their social media strategy in the hopes of maintaining their reach, many even attempting to fight back by making a direct plea to audiences.

 Social networks drive less engagement and referrals